Marilwoo/rt2_assignment1/README.md

 ## How to run
 There are two possibilities for this package
-- Running the simulation with Gazebo:
-  For this option, is is sufficient to run
+- Running the simulation with Gazebo: for this option it is sufficient to run in a terminal with ros1 sourced:
 ```
 roslaunch rt2_assignment1 sim.launch
 ```